baroquon/reefpoints/source/posts/2016-09-13-understanding-ember-s-resolver.md

 ### Dissecting a resolver statement

-The resolver disects the statement `route:blog` into two parts, a type (`route`) and a name (`blog`), which is then translated into a path which can be used to load a module.
+The resolver disects the statement `route:blog` into two parts, a type (`route`) and a name (`blog`).
+Those parts are then translated into a path which can be used to load a module.
 In the case of Ember CLI's AMD modules it would give you `my-app/routes/blog`, which is constructed of `modulePrefix` / `type` (pluralized) / `name`.

 The resolver can also easily resolve things nested inside subfolders.
-For example: `template:component/my-component`, it'll be resolved to `my-app/templates/components/my-component`.
+For example, `template:component/my-component`, it'll be resolved to `my-app/templates/components/my-component`.

 You can also make up your own type, it doesn't have to be one of Ember's types.
-For example: [Ember Validations](https://github.com/DockYard/ember-validations) uses the resolver to look up modules of the `validator` type.
+For example, [Ember Validations](https://github.com/DockYard/ember-validations) uses the resolver to look up modules of the `validator` type.

 ### Resolving addon modules

-The resolver has one more trick up it's sleeve, it can resolve things outside of your app, using a custom `modulePrefix`.
+The resolver has one more trick up its sleeve, it can resolve things outside of your app using a custom `modulePrefix`.
 If you prefix the statement asked to the resolver with your custom `modulePrefix` and an `@`, then it'll replace the configured `modulePrefix` with yours.
 The statement `an-addon@component:x-utility` would be resolved to `an-addon/components/x-utility`.